 - A. Dogs entered in the Douglas County Fair & Rodeo must be identified for the current year using the Colorado 4-H Dog Health Certificate.
 This certificate must be on file at the Douglas County Extension Office.
 Dates of approved current and effective vaccination of the dog for Rabies, Distemper and Parvovirus must be provided. - 1.
 Proof of Rabies vaccination must come from a Colorado State licensed veterinarian.
 Rabies titers are not accepted.
 If a Junior Division Exhibitor's dog does not receive Rabies immunizations as required by the State of Colorado, a certificate from the Junior Division Exhibitor's veterinarian stating the reason must be submitted with the Junior Division Exhibitor's entries. - 2.
 Proof of Parvovirus and Distemper immunization must be provided in order to show at the Douglas County Fair & Rodeo.
-Must have proof of vaccination for canine Distemper virus and Parvovirus with 3 years at time of show. - B. After earning a qualifying score in competition at the Douglas County Fair & Rodeo or 4-H State Dog Show in Obedience or Rally competition, that same dog is no longer eligible for that level at any following Douglas County Fair & Rodeo except: Obedience: Graduate Novice, Open, Graduate Open, Utility classes and Rally: Excellent B, Advanced/Excellent B or Masters classes. - C. If a dog has received a qualifying score in Obedience: Graduate Novice, Open, Graduate Open, Utility, or Rally: Excellent B, Advanced/Excellent B or Masters at a previous Douglas County Fair & Rodeo, that dog may stay in that same class as a "B" level Exhibitor for as long as needed to complete the training required to move up to the next dog training level class. - D. A dog with any other Obedience/Rally/Agility title from any national dog association (AKC, UKC, CKC, ASCA, etc.) is not eligible to enter the class for which the degree was awarded, or any lower class, unless that title was won less than four months before the Douglas County Fair & Rodeo. - E. Dogs in obvious pain from a previous illness or injury are not eligible for the Douglas County Fair & Rodeo.
-If a dog is injured at the show, that dog will be excused from the ring.
-A Douglas County Fair Board approved veterinarian or qualified veterinarian technician's decision on doubtful cases will be final with no recourse. - F. If a properly entered dog has been injured or in season before the Douglas County Fair & Rodeo Dog Showmanship competition, a replacement dog may be used for Dog Showmanship with prior approval of the Program Leader and Superintendents provided that: The replacement dog must fulfill all of the Dog Eligibility Requirements.
+Must have proof of vaccination for canine Distemper virus and Parvovirus within 3 years at time of show. - B. Each Junior Division Exhibitor can handle multiple 4-H registered dogs for their dog project, but a registered 4-H dog can have only one handler at Showmanship, Obedience, and Rally with the exception of Round Robin (refer to Dog Showmanship Round Robin class description). - C. If a dog is injured at the show, that dog will be excused from the ring.
+A Douglas County Fair Board approved veterinarian or qualified veterinarian technician's decision on doubtful cases will be final with no recourse. - D. All Junior Division Exhibitors must have continuous ownership and primary care of their animal.
+If a properly 4-H identified dog has been injured or is in season or has died or is unable to show due to unforeseen circumstances beyond the exhibitor's control before the Douglas County Fair & Rodeo Dog competition, a replacement 4-H identified dog may replace the dog. - E. Junior Division Exhibitors must show at the Douglas County Fair & Rodeo Dog Trials for each class to be considered eligible for that class at State with the exception of Obedience veteran dogs and Master Showmanship (see Showmanship and Obedience Division for specifics).

-- G. All Junior Division Exhibitors must have continuous ownership and primary care of their animal.
-The Junior Division Exhibitor will also be ineligible for competing at the Colorado State Fair if they choose to show a leased dog that they do not have primary care for.
-All Junior Division Exhibitors will be eligible for specific class awards, as well as moving through to Round Robin Contest (See Eligibility, Item A). - H. Qualifying scores are 170 and above in Obedience, 170 and above in Showmanship and 70 and above in Rally. - I. Junior Division Exhibitors must show at the Douglas County Fair & Rodeo Dog Trials for each class to be considered eligible for that class at State.
 Junior Division Exhibitors are eligible for State when earning at the Douglas County Fair & Rodeo Dog Trials qualifying scores in each class which take precedent over any other Junior Division Exhibitor's qualifying scores earned at 4-H Dog Trial throughout the current 4-H season.
-Other qualifying scores earned at a 4-H Dog Trial throughout the present 4-H season may be approved for State eligibility by the Superintendents only if the Junior Division Exhibitor did not qualify at Fair. - J. Junior Division Exhibitors may identify their dog as a Veteran if the dog is 7 years old or older in Obedience.
-This will allow the dog to jump at a height one level below their height. - K. Any infractions mentioned above may be subject to discipline as set forth in Sections 1, 2 and 2B of the Douglas County Fair & Rodeo Competition Rules. - L. Exhibitors must be a member in good standing with their dog project at the time they enter the ring.
+Other qualifying scores earned at a 4-H Dog Trial throughout the present 4-H season may be approved for State eligibility by the County Dog Superintendents only if the Junior Division Exhibitor participating at County Fair did not qualify.

+- F. In all cases not covered by these rules, the ruling of the County Dog Superintendents of the department will apply. - G. Any infractions mentioned above may be subject to discipline as set forth in Sections 1, 2 and 2B of the Douglas County Fair & Rodeo Competition Rules. - H. Exhibitors must be a member in good standing with their dog project at the time they enter the ring. - I. All dogs must be at least 6 months of age on the day of the event to register in Showmanship, Obedience and Rally.